- United Kingdom

-The dual attack of our increasingly digital lives and the policies of austerity have been mostly bad news for libraries, with many sadly closing every year.
-If nothing else, this should make us thankful for the beautiful examples of libraries still existent in the UK (which happens to be the home of some of the most stunning in all the world.
+The dual attack of our increasingly digital lives and the policies of austerity has been mostly bad news for libraries, with many still closing each year.
+If nothing else, this should make us thankful for the beautiful examples of libraries still existent in the UK (which happens to be the home of some of the most stunning in all the world).
 Discover nine of the best with our guide to beautiful public and university libraries across the country.

 The Codrington Library, Oxford